Kentucky State Excise Taxes 2016 - Fuel, Cigarette, and Alcohol Taxes

 Please note that the IRS also collects a federal excise taxes on alcoholic beverages, which are included separately from Kentucky's alcohol taxes in the final purchase price.

-The Kentucky excise tax on beer is $0.08 per gallon, one of the lowest beer taxes in the country.
-Kentucky's beer excise tax is ranked #45 out of the 50 states.
+The Kentucky excise tax on beer is $0.83 per gallon, one of the highest beer taxes in the country.
+Kentucky's beer excise tax is ranked #6 out of the 50 states.
 In addition to the excise levied on beer, Kentucky charges an additional 11% tax on all alcoholic beverages.
 The Kentucky beer tax is already added to the purchase price of all beer bought in Kentucky, whether in kegs, bottles, or cans.

 Kentucky Liquor Tax17th highest liquor tax

-The Kentucky excise tax on liquor is $6.85 per gallon, higher then 66% of the other 50 states.
+The Kentucky excise tax on liquor is $7.35 per gallon, higher then 66% of the other 50 states.
 Kentucky's excise tax on Spirits is ranked #17 out of the 50 states.
 In addition to the excise levied on spirits, Kentucky charges an additional 11% tax on all alcoholic beverages.
+This is included in our excise tax number as a gallonage rate.
 The Kentucky liquor tax applies to all hard alcohol (alchoholic beverages other then beer and wine), and is already included in the purchase price by the retailer.

 Kentucky Excise Tax Deductions & Refunds